 Thank you for your interest in Montavilla Jazz Festival.
-Submissions for Montavilla Jazz Festival 2019 are now closed.
-Please check out this year’s lineup here.
+Submissions for Montavilla Jazz Festival 2020 are now open!
+Check out the 2019 festival lineup here.
 The open submission period for MJF 2020 is September 1 through December 31, 2019.

 So, you want to play the Montavilla Jazz Festival?

 We are honored that you are inquiring about performing at the Montavilla Jazz Festival.
 It is amazing to see so much interest from the creative community in a festival that started as an ambitious idea by a handful of community-minded folks in East Portland.
 We get a number of requests throughout the year, and we have limited performance slots to showcase artists.
 Here are some things we would like you to know: